 Appointments to the Court of Examiners of the Faculty examination shall normally be made annually by the FICM Board (BFICM) on the advice of the Training, Assessment and Quality Committee or its nominated representatives.
 The size of the Court of Examiners shall be determined by the BFICM on the advice of the Executive team.
 Appointments shall be made for such a period as the BFICM may from time to time decide.

-The application window to become a FFICM examiner is now open.
-Closing date for applications is Tuesday 31 July 2018.
+The application window to become a FFICM examiner is now CLOSED.

 The applicant should complete the application form in order to demonstrate that they meet all essential criteria as set out in the Person Specification (PS).
 The role of an examiner is set out in the Job Description (JD), copy available on related downloads and can also be found at Appendix A of the Examiner Regulations.